W.B. Yeats

 My interpretation:

-I have been rather surprised by the relative number of inquiries I have gotten regarding this poem.
-Before I give my interpretation of the poem, let me state the facts about the poem (as I know them).
 Yeats wrote the poem in honor of Major Gregory, who fought and died in the air war against Germany in World War One.
 Major Gregory was the son of Lady Gregory, an Irish aristocrat who was a strong supporter of the arts (especially Irish arts) and a very close friend of Yeats.
 Kiltartan, mentioned in lines 5 and 6 of the poem refers to the region that Lady Gregory lived in.

 Yeats writes the poem as though he is the aviator, about to meet his demise.
 The first two lines prepare the reader for what lies ahead.
 The pilot will die.
 Yeats doesn't dally with that point because he has more important thoughts to convey.
 He moves on to establish the pilot's motives.
 The pilot chose to fly and fight in the war, not because he hated the Imperial Germans, nor because he loved his country; and he didn't do it for fame or fortune.
 The pilot flew for one reason only; the sheer joy of flying.
-Yeats does not try to portray Major Gregory as an heroic character, sacrificing live and limb for the greater good of mankind.
+Yeats does not try to portray Major Gregory as an heroic character, sacrificing life and limb for the greater good of mankind.
 Again, for Yeats to emphasize this would defeat the purpose of the poem.

 With the line, "I balanced all, brought all to mind," Yeats begins to tell the reader what Major Gregory has to tell us about life and death.
 But let us linger at this line a moment.
 In it, Yeats is not merely saying that Major Gregory saw his life pass before his eyes.
 He balanced ALL, brought ALL to mind.
 Important news is at hand!
 Indeed!
 It is a waste of time and energy to live in the past, as well as to live always for what might be (the future).
 In reality, and especially at that moment before death, all that matters is the present.
 Perhaps that moment before death is the only moment when one can truly realize and wholeheartedly believe that.
 For it is exceptionally difficult to look at one's own life without hoping it will be better in the future or thinking about "how nice it was when . . ."
 Indeed, I don't believe that one should live wholly in the present.
 Both the knowledge of the past and the extrapolation to future events are extremely important guides through life.
 But what Yeats is trying to convey, is that any moment may be your last, so live it to it's fullest.
 Live like you mean it!